jcodybaker/wgmesh/README.md

 Flags:
-      --boringtun-extra-args string      extra arguments to pass to boringtun --boringtun-path string            path to boringtun userspace driver --driver string                    wireguard driver to use.
+      --boringtun-extra-args string      extra arguments to pass to boringtun --boringtun-path string            path to boringtun userspace driver --driver string                    WireGuard driver to use.
 Valid: auto,existing,boringtun,wireguard-go,kernel (default "auto")
       --endpoint-addr string             endpoint address used by peers (default fqdn) (default "ubuntu-bionic") -h, --help                             help for agent
       --interface string                 network interface name for the wiregard interface.
 Use + suffix to auto-select the next available id (ex. wg+ for wg0,wg1... (default "wg+")
-      --ips strings                      ip addresses which should be assigned to the local wireguard interface --keepalive-seconds uint           send keepalive packets every x seconds --kube-node string                 specify the Kubernetes node name (optional) --kubeconfig string                path to kubeconfig file for the local cluster
+      --ips strings                      ip addresses which should be assigned to the local WireGuard interface --keepalive-seconds uint           send keepalive packets every x seconds --kube-node string                 specify the Kubernetes node name (optional) --kubeconfig string                path to kubeconfig file for the local cluster